 Once a Chapter 7 bankruptcy is discharged, will it still affect my credit score?

-As long as the bankruptcy appears on your credit report it will have an impact on your credit scores, even after it has been discharged.
+A bankruptcy public record will have an impact on your credit scores as long as it appears on your credit report, even after it has been discharged.

 Updating Bankruptcy to Show Discharged

-Once discharged, the bankruptcy filing listed on your credit report will be updated to show discharged.
-Any accounts that were included in the bankruptcy will also be updated by your lenders to show they are discharged and the balance owed is now zero.
+Once discharged, the bankruptcy filing listed on your credit report will be updated to show as such.
+Any accounts that were included in the bankruptcy will also be updated by your lenders to show they have been discharged and the balance owed is now zero.

 How Long Do Accounts Included in Bankruptcy Remain on Report?